matthuisman/docker-kodi-headless/README.md

 # linuxserver/kodi-headless

-A headless install of kodi isengard (v15) in a docker format, most useful for a mysql setup of kodi to allow library updates to be sent without the need for a player system to be permanently on.
+A headless install of kodi jarvis (v16) in a docker format, most useful for a mysql setup of kodi to allow library updates to be sent without the need for a player system to be permanently on.
 You can choose between (at the time of writing),using tags, 3 main versions of kodi.
 14 helix, 15 isengard and 16 jarvis.

 ## Usage